pehrtree/blenderrr/Readme.txt

-    -n, --limit NUM                  limit to the first NUM files -m, --skip NUM                   Only process every NUM files (skip the rest) -x, --fx EFFECT                  composite EFFECT lighten, darken, multiply
+    -n, --limit NUM                  limit to the first NUM files -m, --skip NUM                   Only process every NUM files (skip the rest) -x, --fx EFFECT                  composite EFFECT lighten, darken, multiply -a, --accumulate                 save each composite frame in-progress as a numbered.jpg -G, --gif_accumulate             make a gif of each compisted frame (accumulate) -g, --gif                        make a gif of each frame -p, --progress N                 Update a progress.jpg image every N frames.
+None if 0

     -h, --help                       Show this help message.